appunite/mockery/README.md

 * It does not require to pass modules as function parameter

   You won't lose any compilation warnings

+* It does not require to create callbacks or wrappers around libraries

 * It does not allow to mock non-existent function